mwvgroup/pittgoogle-client/docs/source/surveys/lsst.rst

 Legacy Survey of Space and Time (LSST)
 ===============================

-LSST is the widest, fastest, and deepest optical survey imaging in six bands: u, g, r, i, z, and y.
-It produces an alert stream of astronomical transients detected by difference imaging at an average rate of 10^7 alerts per night.
-It scans the entire Southern sky every few days.
+LSST will be the `widest, fastest, and deepest optical survey <https://www.lsst.org/sites/default/files/documents/rubinobs_lsst_factsheet_9_2020_final.pdf>`__ imaging in six bands: u, g, r, i, z, and y.
+It will produce an alert stream of astronomical transients detected by difference imaging at an average rate of 10^7 alerts per night and is expected to scan the entire Southern sky every few days.

 Mission resources: